daohainam/rust-book-vi/src-vi/ch05-01-defining-structs.md

 <span class="caption">Listing 5-1: Định nghĩa cấu trúc `User`</span>

-To use a struct after we’ve defined it, we create an *instance* of that struct by specifying concrete values for each of the fields.
-We create an instance by stating the name of the struct and then add curly brackets containing *key: value* pairs, where the keys are the names of the fields and the values are the data we want to store in those fields.
-We don’t have to specify the fields in the same order in which we declared them in the struct.
-In other words, the struct definition is like a general template for the type, and instances fill in that template with particular data to create values of the type.
-For example, we can declare a particular user as shown in Listing 5-2.

 Để sử dụng một struct sau khi đã định nghĩa, chúng ta tạo một *instance* của cấu trúc đó bằng cách chỉ định các giá trị cụ thể cho từng trường.
 Chúng tôi tạo một ví dụ bằng cách nêu tên của cấu trúc và sau đó thêm dấu ngoặc nhọn chứa các cặp *key:value*,